JAPAN NISA · JAPAN iDeCo · U.S. TAXPAYERS · PFIC FORM 8621

 The IRS Streamlined Foreign Offshore Procedures (SFOP) are available for US citizens residing in Japan who have not filed Form 8621 for Japanese fund holdings due to non-willful failure.
 Requirements:

-• 330+ days outside the US in one or more of the last three years — easily met by Japan residents
+• 330+ days outside the United States in at least one of the relevant years — often met by long-term Japan residents, but still fact-specific

 • Non-willful failure — typical for Americans who were unaware of PFIC rules for Japanese funds